-The FDA has granted accelerated approval to tafasitamab-cxix in combination with lenalidomide for the treatment of adults with relapsed or refractory diffuse large B-cell lymphoma (DLBCL), including DLBCL arising from low grade lymphoma, who are not eligible for autologous hematopoietic cell transplantation (AHCT).
+The FDA granted accelerated approval to tafasitamab-cxix in combination with lenalidomide for the treatment of adults with relapsed or refractory diffuse large B-cell lymphoma (DLBCL), including DLBCL arising from low-grade lymphoma, who are not eligible for autologous hematopoietic cell transplantation (AHCT).
 Tafasitamab-cxix is a humanized Fc-modified cytolytic CD19-targeting monoclonal antibody and is the first approved second-line treatment for this patient population.

 Approval was supported by data from the phase II L-MIND study, an open label, multicenter trial of tafasitamab-cxix in combination with lenalidomide in adults with relapsed/refractory DLBCL who have received 1-3 prior lines of therapy (including an anti-CD20 targeting therapy) and are ineligible for high-dose chemotherapy or AHCT.